iamsamucoding/ubuntu_scripts/README.md

     - Go to System Settings > Tweaks > Applications > Files:
         - Turn off: Single click

+- Use the Nautilus
+    + Install nautilus if necessary;
+    + Add an icon in Main Menu (alacarte)
+        + A good icon is "/usr/share/icons/elementary/places/64/folder-documents.svg"
+        + The command is nautilus

 - Configure Sublime Text
     - Add the sublime font on Preferences > Settings User:
         "font_face": "monaco",